nydelic/toolbox/README.md

 # Nydelic Toolbox

-A collection of hooks, components, and other helpful tools.
+A collection of react hooks, react components, and other helpful tools.